Rominalt28/RepositoryLTR/README.md

 **LinkedIn Organic Content Strategy for B2B SaaS**

-Chosen because LinkedIn is the highest-ROI organic channel for B2B SaaS companies, and organic content is increasingly replacing paid ads as the primary pipeline driver.
-This topic sits at the intersection of content strategy, personal branding, and demand generation — three areas I work in daily as a freelance digital marketing specialist.
+Chosen because LinkedIn is the highest-ROI organic channel for B2B SaaS companies, and organic content is increasingly replacing ads as the primary pipeline driver.

 ## What This Research Covers